As the Earth Turns (1938 film)

-As the Earth Turns is a 1938 American independent science-fiction silent film directed by Richard Lyford.
-Lyford was 20 years old when he directed As the Earth Turns and the film is one of many avant-garde films that he made in Seattle, Washington, before finding success with Walt Disney in the 1940s.
+As the Earth Turns is a 1938 American independent, science-fiction and silent film directed by Richard Lyford.
+Lyford was age 20 when he directed As the Earth Turns, and the film is one of many avant-garde films that he made in Seattle, Washington, before finding success with Walt Disney in the 1940s.

 Summary

-He portrays a central character in the film, Pax, "who attempts to persuade the world to put down its weapons by inducing extreme climate change".
+He portrays Pax, a central character in the film, "who attempts to persuade the world to put down its weapons by inducing extreme climate change".